eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Motivation and Use Cases

-This section describes scenarios where remote attestation enhances trust decisions by replacing static, possession-based secrets with cryptographic proof of a workload's identity and state.
+This section describes scenarios where remote attestation enhances trust decisions by replacing static, possession-based secrets with cryptographic proof of a compute instance's identity and state.

-In the RATS model, the workload acts as an Attester, generating verifiable Evidence about its software and configuration.
+In the RATS model, the compute instance acts as an Attester, generating verifiable Evidence about its software and configuration.
 This Evidence is appraised by a Verifier, which produces a trusted Attestation Result (AR) for a Relying Party to consume, realizing the RATS Passport Model [@!RFC9334].
 This fundamentally shifts the trust model from "who has the secret" to "what can be proven."

 The following use cases illustrate operational challenges that attestation can address.